Health & Wellbeing

 The mental health professional will treat both mental and physical symptoms - reducing further trauma.

-Regardless of whether it is a personal or workplace issue, you have a legal to support them at work.
+Employees can suffer from any level of PTSD.
+Regardless of whether it is a personal or workplace issue, you have a legal duty of care to support them at work.

 Remember, these can be scary or dangerous memories.
 So, it might be hard for employees to talk openly about them.
 With the right care and support, you'll be able to protect them in the best way during work.

-Here's how to support employees with PTSD in the workplace:
+How to support employees with PTSD in the workplace:

 It’s important to find a person's triggers for their condition.